Aliou Cissé: International career

 Cissé captained the Senegal national team at the 2002 FIFA World Cup.
-After a 1–0 victory over reigning world champions France on matchday one, the team made it all the way to the quarter finals where they lost 1–0 to Turkey.
+After a 1–0 victory over reigning world champions France on matchday one, the team made it all the way to the quarter-finals where they lost 1–0 to Turkey.
 Cissé was also part of the Senegal team who were the runners-up in the 2002 African Cup of Nations, but was one of the players who missed a penalty during the shootout in the final as they lost to Cameroon.

 Managerial career

 In early March 2015, Cissé was officially appointed as the head coach for the Senegal national team.
 The team qualified for the 2018 FIFA World Cup on 10 November 2017, with a 2–0 away win against South Africa.
 Ultimately, Senegal were knocked out in the group stage of the tournament after becoming the first team in FIFA World Cup history to be eliminated due to fair play tiebreaker rules.
 "This is one of the rules.
-We have to respect it," said Cissé.
+We have to respect it", said Cissé.
 "Of course, we would prefer to be eliminated another way.
 It's a sad day for us but we knew these were the regulations."

-Cissé coached Senegal at the 2019 Africa Cup of Nations tournament, helping Senegal to its first ever final since the 2002, a tournament which Cissé himself also participated when he was the team's captain.
+Cissé coached Senegal at the 2019 Africa Cup of Nations tournament, helping Senegal to its first final since 2002, a tournament in which Cissé himself had participated as the team's captain.
 However, his Senegal was defeated 1–0 in the final by Algeria, after losing by the same score in the group stage, and missed out on its first ever African trophy.
 In February 2019, Senegal's Football Federation (FSF) extended Cissé and his staff's contracts until August 2021.
 On 6 February 2022, Cissé led Senegal to victory at the 2021 Africa Cup of Nations.
 In the final they beat Egypt 4–2 on penalties to clinch their first title, thus redeemed himself after two previous final defeats.

 In the 2022 FIFA World Cup, he led the Senegalese national team to the knockout stage for the first time since he was a player in 2002.

+On 2 October 2024, Cissé was dismissed from the job as Senegal coach after the team's round of 16 exit at the 2023 Africa Cup of Nations and their underwhelming performance during the 2026 FIFA World Cup qualification, ending his nine-year tenure as the Senegal head coach.

+In March 2025, Cissé was appointed the head coach for the Libya national team.